10up/ElasticPress/readme.txt

 The sync functionality had its JavaScript refactored.
 Timeouts, memory limits, and general errors are now properly handled and do not make the sync get stuck when performed via the WP-CLI `index` command.
 There is also a new `get-last-sync` WP-CLI command to check the errors and numbers from the last sync.

-Sites with WooCommerce and Protected Content features enabled will have their product lists in the admin leveraging ElasticPress more.
+We've improved the admin search experience for sites using both WooCommerce and Protected Content.
 Previously, WooCommerce was processing that screen with two different queries, and EP was used only in one of them.
 Now, it will be only one query, fully handled by ElasticPress.
 Users wanting to keep the previous behavior can do so by adding `add_filter( 'ep_woocommerce_integrate_admin_products_list', '__return_false' );` to their website's codebase.

 Facets are now available through a WordPress block.
 If you are using the Full Site Editing feature, you can now add ElasticPress Facets to your theme with just a few clicks!
+This block has been introduced with a simplified user interface to enable compatibility with Full Site Editing and will continue to be iterated and improved in future versions of the plugin.

 Added
 * E2e tests for the Facets feature.
 Props [@felipeelia](https://github.com/felipeelia).